-The wisdom in our body is the fluid, intuitive, visceral, living "knowledge" that ends the search for intellectual certainty that appears in the mind as frozen, fixed beliefs; conceptual “points of view."
-Regrets or longings of the past and fear and uncertainty of the future come from culturally induced, fear based patterning.
-Learned conditioned behaviour informed by familiar, unresolved emotions, related to our past.
+The wisdom in our body is the visceral "knowledge" that ends the need for intellectual certainty, that appear in the mind as frozen, fixed beliefs; conceptual “points of view."
+Regrets or longings of the past and fear and uncertainty of the future, come from culturally induced, fear based patterning.
+Learned conditioned behaviour, informed by familiar unresolved emotions, related to our past.

 We would rather be ruined than changed.
 We would rather die in our dread then climb the cross of the moment then see our Illusions die.